Golden age of baseball: Color line in the golden age

-By the time America reached the beginning of the 20th century, nearly all black Americans had been shut out from playing any sort of baseball with white Americans.
-However, this didn't stop them from creating a league where they get to play themselves.
-Eventually, black Americans created their own league where persons of color could participate.
+By the beginning of the 20th century, nearly all black Americans had been shut out from playing any sort of baseball with white Americans, so they formed a separate league.
 In the early 1900s the Negro National League grew in popularity, despite the fact that white booking agents often had control over when and where the teams would be able to play or practice.
 The NNL came to an end due to the financial burdens of the Great Depression, but rearose soon after as the Negro American League.

-In 1947, Jackie Robinson was the first African American to be integrated into the previously all white world of baseball.
-Formerly having played for the Kansas City Monarchs of the NAL, a man named Branch Rickey, president of the Brooklyn Dodgers, sought Robinson as a perfect candidate to finally break the baseball color line.
+In 1947, Jackie Robinson, who had played for the Kansas City Monarchs of the NAL, became the first African American to be integrated into the all-white world of baseball.
+Brooklyn Dodgers president Branch Rickey tapped Robinson to break the baseball color line.
 Robinson was still a target of many racist comments and slurs during his time in the majors.
-Despite this, Jackie Robinson was inducted into the Baseball Hall of Fame in 1962.
+Robinson was inducted into the Baseball Hall of Fame in 1962.

 Women in baseball

-The very first women's baseball game where girls were paid and prospectors paid admission took place in Illinois in 1875.
+The first women's baseball game where girls were paid and prospectors paid admission took place in Illinois in 1875.
 However, many were unimpressed with the women's abilities while playing baseball.
 During this time, many Americans didn't see women as being athletes or as major participants in sports.
 In fact, even in the beginning of the 1900s, people opposed women in all sports because they were afraid that sports would ultimately destroy women's femininity.
 American perspectives on women at this time were that they were meant to be viewed as perfect and feminine, and many thought that for a woman to participate in such physical activities and sports would make them become more masculine.

 Women's baseball began to be taken more seriously at the start of World War II.
-Philip K. Wrigley, the owner of the Chicago Cubs, decided to invest in an all women's baseball league that went by the AAGPBL (All-American Girls Professional Baseball League) in 1943.
+Philip K. Wrigley, the owner of the Chicago Cubs, decided to invest in an all-women's baseball league that went by the AAGPBL (All-American Girls Professional Baseball League) in 1943.
 Wrigley was worried about losing a good number of male ball players due to the war, he believed that creating a women's league would keep the flow of money coming in from the ball parks.
 Despite the changing views of Americans towards what women should and should not be able to do in sports, they were still held to a higher caliber of femininity and perfection at this time.
 Women that played the sport were required to take classes on how to be feminine after practices and games, and were often looked down upon for demonstrating any masculine traits.
 Nonetheless, this league still opened up opportunities for future women in sports.